-In the fiscal year 2019, the Board met three times focusing on policy, continuing education and improvements to the provincial exams, both practical and written.
+In the fiscal year 2020, the Board met virtually two times, focusing on policy, continuing education and improvements to the provincial exams, both practical and written.
 The Education Committee, Complaints/Disciplinary Committee, and the Governance Committee were all actively pursuing improvements again this year.

-The position of Inspector has been working very well.
-Sixty-two percent of the funeral homes in the province have been inspected.
-The Board's mandate to the Inspector is to have all funeral homes in the province inspected in a two year period.
-We are well ahead of that goal.
-Various deficiencies have been identified, from health and safety issues to facility delinquencies.
+The position of Inspector continued to work very well.
+One hundred per cent of the funeral homes in the province have been inspected.
+The Board's mandate to the Inspector was to have all funeral homes in the province inspected in a twoyear period.
+We were well ahead of that goal.
+Various deficiencies were identified, from health and safety issues to facility delinquencies.
 All have been resolved through co-operation of the industry members and the inspector.
 The inspector has also been beneficial to the Board in assisting with development of policies and suggestions for changes to the legislation.

-The Board continues to be in discussion with Government departments relative to legislation that will reflect the changing needs of our industry as we move forward.
+The Board continues to be in discussion with government departments relative to legislation that will reflect the changing needs of our industry as we move forward.
+This is an important issue as the need for new legislation, including cremation legislation, has increased substantially over the last year.

 The Board is responsible for establishing criteria for licenses; hearing complaints against members; disciplining, if deemed appropriate; and establishing criteria for the continuing education of licensees.
-In 2019, the Board received one complaint, which was resolved by the Registrar and one complaint, which is ongoing.
+In 2020, the Board received two complaints.
+One was resolved by the Registrar and one complaint that was ongoing last year was turned over to the Complaints Authorization Committee.
+The complaint was determined to not be worthy of sanction.

-In 2019, the Board received 18 new applications for Funeral Directors Licences and 13 new applications for Embalmers Licences along with 5 new registrations for Apprenticeship.
-It licensed 124 directors/embalmers, 63 funeral directors and 87 funeral homes.
+In 2020, the Board received three new applications for Funeral Directors Licences and two new applications for Embalmers Licences along with two new registrations for Apprenticeship.
+It licensed 117 directors/embalmers, 65 funeral directors and 87 funeral homes.